abbeyperini/Portfolio2.0/README.md

 - I updated my favicons and [wrote about it](https://dev.to/abbeyperini/what-are-favicons-2e9d).

 April 2023
 - I've made some content updates and added site analytics in the last year.
-Most recently, I've updated some packages, removed some deprecated things, and added checking `prefers-color-scheme` to my theme utilities.
+Most recently, I've updated some packages, removed some deprecated things, and [added a `prefers-color-scheme` check](https://dev.to/abbeyperini/dark-mode-toggle-and-prefers-color-scheme-4f3m) to my theme utilities.

 ## Usage